 Business Learning Community

-The Business Residential Learning Community is open to students majoring in Accountancy, Business Economics, Finance, Management and Marketing.
+The Business Residential Learning Community is open to students majoring in Accountancy, Business Economics, Business Prep, Computer Information Systems, Finance, Management and Marketing.

 Residential Learning Communities (RLC) allow you to live with other students sharing the same academic major or special interest.
 As an RLC member, you have the opportunity to attend social and academic programs with other students, interact with faculty outside of the classroom, and get to know an upper division Community Mentor who shares your major or interest area.